 stream, but only prevents further users from also changing to microphone.

 because the presenter will probably not see it (hardly visible; not visible at

-all if the presenter uses pdf or screen-share fullscreen).
+all if the presenter uses pdf or screen-share fullscreen or two monitors).

 As a secondary communication and fallback

 (in case BBB breaks down), there is a public channel

 at GWDGs RocketChat where offline questions can be answered,